Inside the department

 Dr Regine Jean-Charles, Boston College

-The Centre for Caribbean and Diaspora Studies (CCDS), in collaboration with the Eccles Centre at the British Library, is hosting its third ‘Diasporic Dialogues’ conference on 19th – 20th June, 2018.
+The Centre for Caribbean and Diaspora Studies (CCDS), in collaboration with the Eccles Centre at the British Library, hosted its third ‘Diasporic Dialogues’ conference on Tuesday 19 and Wednesday 20 June, 2018.